rabbitmq/rabbitmq-website/versioned_docs/version-3.13/access-control.md

  * Troubleshooting of [authentication](#troubleshooting-authn) and [authorisation failures](#troubleshooting-authz))

 [Password-based](./passwords) authentication has a companion guide.
-A closely related topic of [TLS support](./ssl) is also covered in a dedicated guide.
+Two closely related topics of [OAuth 2 support](./oauth2) and  [TLS support](./ssl), including x.509-certificate based authentication, are covered in dedicated guides.

 ## Terminology and Definitions {#terminology-and-definitions}